About Game Center

 People love to play games.
 Games on the App Store are no exception—games continue to be the most popular category of apps on iOS.
 Games are inherently a social activity.
 Sometimes, this social interaction is part of the game itself, such as when the game provides competitive or cooperative multiplayer gameplay.
 But even for games intended for single-player experiences, players like to see and share their accomplishments.

 Because social gaming is such an important part of the game-playing experience, Apple supports it directly with the Game Center service.
 Game Center allows a player’s devices to connect to the Game Center service and exchange information.
+The following figure shows several ways users can interact with Game Center.

 Each player performs different activities but all of them are interacting with Game Center: